Blue-Beaker/MTE_Galactic_Tweaks/README.md

 #### IC2 Input Power Tier Fix
 When importing power from IC2, IC2 voltage >=2V can now boost GC machines.
 GC wires are capped at 2V.
 Use IC2 cables for higher tiers and better speed.
+#### Gas Liquefier Facing Fix
+Fix the side to pull fluid from the liquefier.